 The Panel notes that the Respondent has not been commonly known by the disputed domain names and that the Respondent has not acquired trademark or service mark rights.
-According to the information provided by the Registrar, the Respondent is known as "BergeronRichard".
+According to the information provided by the Registrar, the Respondent is known as "Clark Smith" from the organization "VEMOBLI".
 The Respondent's use and registration of the disputed domain names was not authorized by the Complainant.
 There are no indications that a connection between the Complainant and the Respondent existed.